JGamboa/falabella/README.md

 # Requirements: PHP 7.3+, composer.

+# First, change to the solution branch:
+git checkout solution

-# First, install the composer packages:
+# Second, install the composer packages:
 composer install

-# Second, execute the software:
+# Third, execute the software:
 php -q index.php

 # Finally, you can run Pest directly from the command line ( unit testing ):